SeanGunn-ter/Clarify/README.md

   # Option 1-Run The Program
   Open the "app.py" file in your IDE.
 Copy the local host link that is outputted in the terminal into your web browser.
   # Option 2-Use a chrome extension (windows only)
-  Open "com.clarify.server_laucher.json" and change "path" to lead to "launch-server.py", am example  is provided.
+  Open "com.clarify.server_laucher.json" and change "path" to lead to "launch-server.py", an example is provided.

   In Windows PowerShell, naviage into this repository and run ".\install.ps1".

   Open Chrome extensions, click manage extensions, and turn on developer mode.

   Click "Load unpacked" and upload the ChromeExtension folder provided.

   In Windows PowerShell provide the ID requested, now the extension is running.